How to be Calm under pressure

 Logical thinking is the key to keep yourself focused on the solution and getting it fixed.
 Drill down into questioning yourself.

 - What exactly happened?

 - Is there still time to avoid those repercussions?
 If so, how?

 - Who needs to be involved?

 - If it is too late to avoid repercussions, what can be done to mitigate the damage?

 Once you’ve answered the questions above and figured out what exactly needs to be done, own up to the situation.
 Once you fold your sleeves and get into cleaning up the mess more, it gives you a sense of focus, power, and energy into making things better.
 You will feel empowered and will no longer cling to the anxiety.

 Remember, the study where getting excited by the challenge improves your performance dramatically.

-Ability to manage your emotions and keeping calm under pressure has a direct link to your performance.
-A research conducted by Talent Smart with more than a million people, found that 90% of top performers are skilled at managing their emotions in times of stress in order to remain calm and in control.
+The ability to manage your emotions and keeping calm under pressure has a direct link to your performance.
+A research conducted by Talent Smart with more than a million people found that 90% of top performers are skilled at managing their emotions in times of stress in order to remain calm and in control.

 Instead, use these strategies to stay calm so you can assess the situation, develop a plan, be accountable, and get busy making things right so you can move on.